Days Like This (Van Morrison song)

 "Days Like This" is a song written by Northern Irish singer-songwriter Van Morrison and the title song of his 1995 album of the same name.
-Morrison has often performed this song in concert appearances,and it has become one of his most popular songs from his later years.
-Despite peaking at #65 in the UK, it reached positions #17 and #12 on the Billboard US (on the LyricFind and the Rock Digital Song Sales charts respectively).
-In Ireland, "Days Like This" peaked at #1 on the radio airplay chart in 2022.
+Morrison has often performed this song in concert appearances, and it has become one of his most popular songs from his later years.
+It peaked at number 65 in the UK upon release, and later reached number 12 on the US Billboard US Rock Digital Song Sales chart.

 Recording and composition

 "Days Like This" was recorded during the 1993–1994 sessions at Wool Hall Studios, Beckington and the Real World in Bath, Somerset.
 The song was inspired by the 1961 Shirelles hit "Mama Said", written by Luther Dixon and Willie Denson.

 Before making his big break as a solo artist, Irish singer-songwriter Brian Kennedy performed backing vocals for this song, as well as others throughout the album, and features heavily in the music video.